trixi-framework/Trixi.jl/docs/src/meshes/mesh_data_meshes.md

-# Unstructured simplicial meshes using the `DGMulti` solver
+# Unstructured simplicial meshes and the `DGMulti` solver

 Trixi includes support for simplicial meshes via the `DGMulti` solver type, which is based on the [StartUpDG.jl](https://github.com/jlchan/StartUpDG.jl) package. `DGMulti` solvers also provides